The Best Blogging Platforms Compared

 Pros:

-- Highly flexible and customizable.
+- Highly customizable

 Cons:

-- Steeper learning curve for beginners.
+- Steeper learning curve for beginners

-- Requires separate hosting and domain setup.
+- Requires separate hosting and domain purchase

 Pricing: